Join the Great Dane Care Newsletter!

 4. Financial assistance programs – Organizations such as RedRover offer financial assistance to support pet owners experiencing economic hardship.
 However, these grants are typically reserved for life-threatening situations only.
 If you’d like more information, take a look at their page on urgent care grants.

 5. Pet Assure – Pet Assure is a discount program offering a 25% discount for in-network veterinary services.
 While this limits which providers you can utilize, it does lower the overall cost of care.
 On average, their plans tend to cost around $10 per month, so it’s a much cheaper alternative to insurance.
-For more information, you can find the full details over on the Pet Assure website.
+For more information, you can find the full details on the Pet Assure website.

 6. Hope for the best – I can’t say it’s never worked, but it’s probably not your safest bet!